What type of child is educated at Oak Hill School?

 What is your staffing ratio (student to teacher)?

 Oak Hill School staffs their classrooms with a 2:1 student to teacher ratio, which is exceptional.

 Does Oak Hill School comply with Title IX of the United States Education Amendments?

 Oak Hill complies fully with Title IX of the United States Education Amendments of 1972, which prohibit sex discrimination in educational programs.
 Oak Hill School does not discriminate on the basis of sex in its educational programs including: recruitment, admissions, instructional materials, physical education, therapeutic services, recreational activities, vocational preparation, or employment.

 Does Oak Hill have access to technology and adaptive devices?

 Yes, the Oak Hill School has access to the latest technological advances serving the needs of students with multiple disabilities, including Assistive Technology Specialists from the NEAT Center at Oak Hill.

 Yes, we have an open door policy.
 We offer parent tours and our referral team can help you set up a visit to an appropriate program.
 To schedule a tour today contact Ana Wittig at email@example.com

 How do I enroll my child at Oak Hill School?

 Your child must receive a student referral from the school district where the child resides.
-The referral is made at your child’s Pupil Planning Team (PPT) meeting.
+The referral is made at your child’s Planning and Placement Team (PPT) meeting.
 Your child’s educational team, (which includes you, your child’s teachers, therapists, and school administration) make the recommendation to receive educational services with the Oak Hill School.